The Alliance is in its pilot phase. The verified national register launches in September 2026.

 A national alliance led by SFEDI and the National Enterprise Network

-The national model for quality-assured business support
+The national framework for quality-assured business support

 A business adviser reviewing plans on a tablet with a small business owner in her café.